matthew-brett/barts-setup/barts_setup.md

 * We have set up the configured displays to be:
     1. The laptop retina display.
     2. The projector and clergy monitors as one combined external display.
-* Start Proclaim.
-Go to File -> Open and open the session for the service (there should be one prepared).
-* In Proclaim, select a slide with text, and click "On Air".
-Check you see the output on the projector, and on the clergy monitor.

 ### USB SOUND